Intro To Quadratic Equations Definitions Flashcards | Channels for Pearson+

 Quadratic Equation

-A polynomial expression where the highest exponent of the variable is 2, often written in the form ax^2 + bx + c = 0.Standard Form
+An algebraic expression where the highest variable exponent is 2, typically written in the form ax² + bx + c = 0.Second Degree Polynomial

+A polynomial with the highest power of the variable being 2, making it equivalent to a quadratic equation.Standard Form

-An arrangement of a quadratic equation as ax^2 + bx + c = 0, with all terms on one side in descending order of exponents.Coefficient
+A way of writing equations with all terms on one side in descending order of exponents: ax² + bx + c = 0.Coefficient

-A numerical factor multiplying a variable in an algebraic term, such as 'a' in ax^2 or 'b' in bx.Constant Term
+A numerical factor multiplying a variable in an algebraic term, such as a in ax² or b in bx.Constant

-A value in an equation that does not contain a variable, represented as 'c' in ax^2 + bx + c = 0.Degree
+A term in an equation without a variable, representing a fixed value, such as c in ax² + bx + c.Leading Coefficient

-The highest power of the variable in a polynomial; for quadratics, this value is 2.Leading Coefficient

-The coefficient of the term with the highest degree in a polynomial, specifically 'a' in a quadratic equation.Factoring
+The numerical factor of the term with the highest exponent in a polynomial, such as a in ax².Factoring

-A method of rewriting a quadratic equation as a product of two binomials, which can then be set to zero to solve for the variable.AC Method
+A method of rewriting a polynomial as a product of simpler expressions, often used to solve quadratic equations.Binomial

-A factoring technique involving the product of 'a' and 'c' to find two numbers that multiply to ac and add to b.Binomial

-An algebraic expression containing exactly two terms, such as (x + 3) or (x - 2).Solution
+An algebraic expression containing exactly two terms, such as (x + 3) or (x - 2).Descending Order

+Arranging terms in an equation from highest to lowest exponent, as in ax² + bx + c.Solution

-A value for the variable that, when substituted into the equation, makes the equation true.Linear Equation
+A value for the variable that makes the equation true when substituted back into the original equation.Zero Product Property

-An equation where the highest power of the variable is 1, resulting in a straight-line graph.Descending Order

-An arrangement of terms in an equation from highest to lowest exponent.Zero Product Property

-A rule stating that if a product of factors equals zero, at least one of the factors must be zero.Second Degree Polynomial
+A rule stating that if a product of factors equals zero, at least one of the factors must be zero.a, b, c

-Another name for a quadratic equation, indicating the highest exponent of the variable is 2.Verification

-The process of substituting solutions back into the original equation to confirm their validity.
+The coefficients and constant in the standard form of a quadratic equation, representing ax², bx, and c.AC Method

+A factoring technique involving multiplying the leading coefficient and constant to find suitable factor pairs.Degree